RovxBot/Dokploy/monitoring-stack/README-cluster-dashboard.md

 - Login with credentials from your environment variables
 - The "Cluster Overview Dashboard" should be automatically provisioned

-### 4. Verify Data Sources
+### 4. Verify Data Sources and Targets
 - Prometheus should be automatically configured as the default data source
-- Check that metrics are being collected from all three nodes

-## Important Notes for Docker Swarm

-Your current setup uses Docker Swarm with `deploy: mode: global` for both node-exporter and cAdvisor.
-This means:

-1. **Service Discovery**: Prometheus sees the services through Docker's internal load balancer
-2. **Node Identification**: Individual node metrics are identified through labels in the metrics themselves
-3. **Single Endpoint**: Each service appears as one endpoint in Prometheus targets, but contains data from all nodes

-### Expected Behavior
-- The dashboard should show metrics from all three nodes (metal0, metal1, metal2)
-- Each metric will be labeled with the source node information
-- If you only see one node's data, the global deployment may need adjustment
+- **CRITICAL**: Check Prometheus targets at http://localhost:9090/targets
+- You should now see **6 individual targets**:
+  - metal0:9100, metal1:9100, metal2:9100 (node_exporter)
+  - metal0:8080, metal1:8080, metal2:8080 (cadvisor)
+- All targets should show as "UP" status

+## Updated Configuration

+The monitoring stack has been updated to scrape metrics directly from individual nodes instead of using Docker Swarm service discovery.
+This ensures you get per-node metrics for metal0, metal1, and metal2.

+### Key Changes Made:
+1. **Prometheus Configuration**: Now targets each node directly
+2. **Port Configuration**: Services use host mode ports for direct access
+3. **Dashboard Queries**: Updated to show individual node metrics
+4. **New Panel Added**: Disk space used/free in bytes (in addition to percentage)

 ## Troubleshooting